libreswitch/ops/tests/rest/rest_test.md

     b.
 Verify if the HTTP response is `400 BAD REQUEST`.
     c.
 Confirm that the ETag remains the same.

+9. Verify if a patch is applied using the Test operation with a malformed path value.
+    a.
+Execute the PATCH request over `/rest/v1/system?selector=configuration` by using the values in the list with the patch below: `['a/b', '/ab', 'ab/', 'a//b', 'a///b', 'a\\/b']`
+    ```
+        [{'path': '/other_config', 'value': {}, 'op': 'add'},
+         {'path': '/other_config/<list[item]>', 'value': 'test data', 'op': 'add'},
+         {'path': '/other_config/<list[item]>', 'value': 'test data', 'op': 'test'}]
+    ```
+    b.
+Verify if the HTTP response is `400 BAD REQUEST`.
+    c.
+Confirm that the ETag remains the same.

-9. Verify if a patch is applied using the Test operation for an existent value.
+10. Verify if a patch is applied using the Test operation for an existent value.
     a.
 Execute the PATCH request over `/rest/v1/system?selector=configuration`.
     ```
         [{"op": "add", "path": "/dns_servers", "value": "1.1.1.1"},